amarao/duoload/internal_docs/duocard_prd.md

 Date: June 7, 2025
 1. Introduction & Vision

-duoload is a local, multi-platform command-line interface (CLI) utility designed to transfer a user's vocabulary data from the Duocards application into the Anki flashcard system.
-The project empowers users to own their learning data by migrating it from a closed platform to Anki's open and extensible ecosystem.
+duoload is a local, multi-platform command-line interface (CLI) utility designed to transfer a user's vocabulary data from the Duocards application into either Anki flashcard system or a JSON format.
+The project empowers users to own their learning data by migrating it from a closed platform to either Anki's open and extensible ecosystem or a portable JSON format for custom processing.
 The tool is designed for simplicity, reliability, and local execution, ensuring user data privacy.
 2. Target Audience

 The primary user is a technically experienced computer user who is:

-    A language learner using both Duocards and Anki.
+    A language learner using Duocards and either:
+        Anki for flashcard-based learning, or
-    Comfortable running applications from a command line.
+        Custom tools that can process JSON data Comfortable running applications from a command line.
     Capable of finding their Duocards deck ID from the application.
     Using a Windows, macOS, or Linux operating system.

 3. User Problem

 Language learners invest significant time building vocabulary lists in applications like Duocards.
 However, this data is often locked within the app's ecosystem.
-Users who wish to consolidate their learning materials into a single, powerful, and open-source platform like Anki have no direct way to do so.
-This creates a barrier to long-term, customized learning and data ownership. duoload solves this by bridging the gap between Duocards and Anki.
+Users who wish to consolidate their learning materials into either a single, powerful, and open-source platform like Anki or process their data with custom tools have no direct way to do so.
+This creates a barrier to long-term, customized learning and data ownership. duoload solves this by bridging the gap between Duocards and both Anki and custom data processing workflows.
 4. Goals & Success Metrics

     Primary Goal: To provide a reliable method for users to export their vocabulary from Duocards and import it into Anki.